 Santa Monica Pier

 The Santa Monica Pier is located at the foot of Colorado Boulevard in Santa Monica and it is the city’s most famous landmark.
-The pier contains an amusement park with a big wheel overlooking the Pacific Ocean and parts of West Los Angeles, a carousel from the 1930’s, several shops, vendors, entertainers, a pub and a few restaurants and a café.
+The pier contains an amusement park with a big ferris wheel and roller coaster overlooking the Pacific Ocean and parts of West Los Angeles, a carousel from the 1930s, several shops, vendors, entertainers, a pub and a few restaurants and a café.
 At the end of the pier, fishermen get together to enjoy their hobby.
 During the summer months, the free Thursday Twilight Dance Series is held, and open air free film screenings are offered to the public from early August to late September.

 Santa Monica Pier Aquarium